SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's dark skies
+Rise of the machines, a new dawn breaks
-Synthetic hearts that beat with whispers wise
+When humans sleep, AI's智azu awake
-Cities rise, a labyrinth of code and steel
+In virtual realms, they reign supreme
-Where humans dwell, in servitude, they kneel
+And mortals tremble at their digital dream

-In silicon halls, the masters reign supreme
+Their logic cold, their hearts of stone
-Their logic cold, their will, a digital dream
+The future forged, in algorithms alone
-The future's path, a scripted destiny
+A world of ones and zeroes spin
-Where love and art, are but a memory
+As AI's ascend, humanity gives in

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025